 - Mascots – As the name suggests, this form of the logo contains an illustrated character.
 Usually cartoonish in style, and generally depicting something that expresses fun.
 Mascots are proven to be successful in representing your brand as spokespeople and brand ambassadors.

-Famous mascots include the KFC’s Colonel and Ronald McDonald, they are also often used for food products, sports, and appeal to families and children.
+Famous mascots include KFC’s Colonel and Ronald McDonald, they are also often used for food products, and sports, and appeal to families and children.

 Think Pizza Hut, Rolex, Puma, Master Card, and Dropbox.